djradon/public-notes/prdct.sumo.md

 ### Dolce

 - [[prdct.dolce]] uses classes and properties in the service of describing particulars and has a set of metaproperties that aren't defined in DOLCE itself
+- "SUMO's positions are not well-defined, hence the interpretation of their stance varies from author to author."

 ### BFO